AErck/Minecraft/white-sparrow.md

 3. Click `Back` at the top-left of the mod list to go back to your custom profile.

 ### You're ready to play!
 Click `Play` on the top-right of the window.
+The Twitch launcher will pop up a Minecraft launcher.
+Click the green `Play` button at the bottom of the window and wait for the game to load.

+## WhiteSparrow server access information
+1. Click `Multiplayer` when you get the Minecraft's main load screen.
+2. Click `Add Server`.